Volkswagen Beetle: Post-war production and success: 1945–1970

 We shall some day speak of the Golden Fifties.
 We are now moving away from them and we must recognise that fact and use the time given us.
 The wheel of history never turns back!
 Whatever opportunities you miss today will never return!
 The new year will have 366 days this time; every day, we will cross one off—and soon there will be only four left.
 No power of heaven or earth will bring those days back.
 Let us use this time, as long as we are free to do so, as we are now, and as we shall still be for a few years.

 The Emden facility represented an expenditure exceeding DM154.4 million, with Beetle operations beginning there on 1 December 1964.
-By late 1965, Volkswagen's annual production exceeded 1,600,000 units, averaging 6,800 units per day.
+By late 1965, Volkswagen's annual production exceeded 1,600,000 units, averaging 6,800 per day.
 Volkswagen's share of all cars produced in West Germany reached 48.6 per cent, representing a 3.3% increase from the previous year.
 When including Audis produced at Ingolstadt, the combined output from Volkswagen and its Auto-Union company constituted 50.4% of all West German cars produced that year.
 In 1968, the Type 1 was officially given the name "Beetle" (from "der Käfer", German for beetle).

 Decline and end of West German production: 1970–1990

 The first-generation Golf served as the Beetle's replacement once Wolfsburg production ended.

 While it was largely successful in the 1960s, recording its highest sales growth in North America from 1960 to 1965, the Beetle started facing competition from more contemporary designs worldwide in the 1970s.
 The decade started out well for Volkswagen, which sold 569,000 Beetles in 1970.
-In 1970, fifteen American Volkswagen dealerships convened in Washington, D.C., to implement the Volkswagen American Dealers Association, which was made to preserve a free market of imported international automobiles through political pressure and lobbying.
+In 1970, fifteen Volkswagen dealerships in the United States convened in Washington, D.C., to implement the Volkswagen American Dealers Association, which was made to preserve a free market of imported international automobiles through political pressure and lobbying.

-On 17 February 1972, the world car production record was broken by the Beetle, with a total of 15,007,034 units produced worldwide, thereby surpassing the production figure that had been held by the American Ford Model T for nearly fifty years.
+On 17 February 1972, the Beetle broke the world record for the best-selling automobile of all time, with a total of 15,007,034 units produced worldwide, surpassing the production figure that had been held by the American Ford Model T for nearly 50 years.
 Volkswagen donated the record-breaking car, a Super Beetle, to the Smithsonian Institution for permanent exhibition in its industrial history section.
 By 1973, over 16 million Beetles had been manufactured.
 On 1 July 1974, the final Beetle was produced at the Wolfsburg plant after 11,916,519 units were made there.
-Following its discontinuation, Volkswagen ceased the ongoing development of the Beetle in Germany.
+Following its discontinuation, Volkswagen ceased ongoing development of the Beetle in Germany.
 On 19 January 1978, the last Beetle sedan manufactured in Europe rolled off the production line at the Emden plant with the chassis number 1182034030.
-After its discontinuation in Germany, production of the Volkswagen Beetle continued in Australia, Brazil, Mexico and Nigeria.
+Despite its discontinuation in Germany, production of the Beetle continued in Brazil, Mexico, and Nigeria.